Alexithymia Test (TAS-20)

 About the TAS-20

-The Toronto Alexithymia Scale (TAS-20), developed by Bagby, Parker & Taylor (1994), is the most widely used self-report measure of alexithymia.
-The 20 items assess three core dimensions on a 5-point Likert scale (1=Strongly Disagree to 5=Strongly Agree):
+The Toronto Alexithymia Scale (TAS-20), developed by Bagby, Parker & Taylor (1994), is a widely used self-report measure of alexithymia.
+The 20 items assess three core dimensions:

 Three Subscales: